EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

-## Characterization of Data Protection: Challenges in Cloud Scenarios
+# Char# Privacy and Data Protection in Emerging Scenariosacterization of Data Protection: Challenges in Cloud Scenarios
-### Scientific and technical challenges
+## Scientific and technical challenges
 Three dimensions characterize the problems and challenges:

 ![[ScientificChallenges3D.png]]